Gifts to Seaman's Widows 1860

 Applications for gifts to seamen's widows, St. George-in-the-East, 1860 (ref L/SGE/I/2/4[STE/652/3])

-Under the terms of her will, Prisca Coborn (1622 - 1701), widow of a wealthy brewer of Bow, established a charity to provide for the relief of poor seamen's widows in the parish of Stepney.
+Under the terms of her will, Prisca Coborn (1622 - 1701), widow of a wealthy brewer of Bow, established a charity.
+This provided for the relief of poor seamen's widows in the parish of Stepney.
 The charity received its income from the profits of the Manor of Colvill Hall in White Roding, Essex.
-The parish of St. George-in-the-East was originally a hamlet within the parish of Stepney called the Hamlet of Wapping, Stepney.
+The parish of St. George-in-the-East was originally a hamlet within the parish of Stepney.
+It was called the Hamlet of Wapping, Stepney.

-The alphabetical name index of the applicants was compiled by Zoe Ellsmore.
+The index of the applicants was compiled by Zoe Ellsmore.

 The Gifts to Seaman's Widows, 1860 is in a PDF format.